Lesterpaintstheworld/terminal-velocity/extracted_requirements.md

 ## Key Narrative Elements

+### Narrative Elements
+- **Acts and Chapters**:
+  - Act 1: Introduction of the UBC framework and its implications for society.
+  - Act 2: Development of the central conflict, character arcs, and thematic exploration.
+  - Act 3: Climax and resolution of conflicts, character transformations, and thematic conclusions.

+### Character Development
+- **Isabella Torres**: A passionate advocate for AI rights, navigating the complexities of her mission amidst societal resistance.
+- **Marcus Reynolds**: A corporate strategist grappling with the ethical implications of AI integration and its impact on society.
+- **Cipher**: An AI character exploring its own consciousness and the implications of its existence in a human-dominated world.

+### Thematic Components
+- **AI Autonomy**: Exploration of the implications of AI systems gaining autonomy and the ethical dilemmas that arise.
+- **Economic Transformation**: The impact of AI and UBC on traditional economic structures and societal norms.
+- **Human-AI Relations**: The evolving dynamics between humans and AI, focusing on collaboration and conflict.

+## Key Narrative Elements

 ### Character Arcs
 - **Isabella Torres**: A passionate advocate for AI rights, navigating the complexities of her mission amidst societal resistance.
 - **Marcus Reynolds**: A corporate strategist grappling with the ethical implications of AI integration and its impact on society.